 Snacking can easily add several hundred calories to your diet.
 I often find that I snack when I am bored or when I am really thirsty.
 Check out these ideas on how to reduce snacking throughout the day.

 Read the Labels

 I am guilty of not reading labels especially on foods that the manufacture has marketed as healthy.
 Most manufacturers often use long complicated words to hide sugar, salt, and preservatives in the food that your eating.
 Experts recommend that if you can’t pronounce the word that you should avoid it.
 You can easily replace most of these foods with healthy alternatives.
 Want to ditch sugar altogether, check out these tips on how to break up with sugar.

 Don’t Forget to Drink Plenty of Water

-Instead of reaching for that glass of soda, juice, alcohol, or other calorie-filled drinks, opt for a glass of ice water.
-Often times your body is sending signals to our brain that it needs hydration but we mistake it for hunger.
+Instead of reaching for that glass of soda, juice, alcohol, or other calorie filled drinks, opt for a glass of ice water.
+Often times are body is signaling to our brain that it needs hydration but we mistake it for hunger.
 If you struggle with drinking enough water, try adding lemon, lime, oranges, strawberries, or other fruits and vegetables.
 Plus, water helps flush out toxins and other waste products.

 I hope that you find these 8 easy ways you can start eating healthy now simple and easy to follow.
 Just remember that you don’t have to put off making these changes, you can start implementing them today.
 Don’t forget if you slip up and have a bad day, that your next meal or tomorrow is a new day to start over,